TheHannuAWS/AWS-Immersion-Day/Lab2/README.md

   ````

 * Check name of your EKS cluster - and write it down on safe place / notepad
-   * You can see this in CloudFormation "Output" or in EKS console (service search -> EKS)
-   * You can also use CLI to get EKS cluster name
+  * You can use CLI to get EKS cluster name
      ````
      aws eks list-clusters --output text --query clusters
      ````
+  * You can also see this in CloudFormation "Output" or in EKS console (service search -> EKS)<br>
 * Configure kubeconfig with EKS CLI to access your cluster K8s API

   ````